markkkx000/iot-smart-meter/README.md

 - Enables detailed usage pattern analysis
 - PZEM readings are cumulative (always increasing), so duplicates don't affect calculations

+### Relay State Synchronization
+The ESP32 subscribes to both:
+- `dev/<CLIENT_ID>/relay/commands` - For command execution (RELAY_ON/RELAY_OFF)
+- `dev/<CLIENT_ID>/relay/state` - For state synchronization across devices

+This dual-subscription allows the ESP32 to:
+- Execute commands from the scheduler/API
+- Synchronize with retained state when reconnecting
+- Maintain consistent state across MQTT clients

+### WiFi Event-Driven Status Updates
+The ESP32 uses WiFi event handlers to update connection status:
+- `WiFiStationConnected` - Triggered when AP connection succeeds
+- `WiFiGotIP` - Updates status when IP address is obtained
+- `WiFiStationDisconnected` - Handles disconnections and auto-reconnect

+This ensures the OLED display and MQTT status accurately reflect network state.

+### Captive Portal Network Detection
+The captive portal handles open networks (no password) differently:
+- Detects if network security is "Open" or empty
+- Hides password field for open networks
+- Two-step connection process: create profile, then activate
+- Automatic hotspot restart on failed connection attempts
+- Validates connection for 10 seconds before considering it successful

+### Scheduler Service Restart on Changes
+The API automatically restarts the scheduler service (`smart-meter-scheduler.service`) using systemctl when schedules are created, updated, or deleted.
+This ensures:
+- APScheduler reloads all jobs from the database
+- Changes take effect immediately
+- No manual intervention required
+- Graceful restart with minimal downtime

 ---

 ## Development Status